egberts/egberts.github.io-src/content/articles/bind9-keys.md

 Downside is that you get the default `hmac-sha256` and you, as an administrator, must remember to restart DHCP server for everytime that `named` restarts.

 If you want `hmac-sha512`, manual key generation is the way to go.
-We could symbolically link the `/etc/bind/rndc.key` into `/etc/dhcp` and be done here.
-But here we are going to create a new key labelled uniquely apart from the `rndc-key` used by `rndc` utility.
+One could symbolically link the `/etc/bind/rndc.key` into `/etc/dhcp` and be done here.

-To manually create the key, we can re-use the `named` built-in key name, `local-ddns` here.
+To manually create the key, re-use the `named`'s built-in key
+name: `local-ddns`.

-To use an algorithm better than `hmac-sha256`, we execute:
+To use an algorithm better than `hmac-sha256`, execute:

 ```bash
 rndc-confgen -a -A hmac-sha512 -b 512 local-ddns